Lessons On Prayer

 It is also designed to help you focus on the Sovereignty of God and His ability to not only answer prayers, but to help you experience a powerful transformation in your life.
 As you move through each lessons, ask God to identify the principles He is sharing and how to apply those principles being taught.

 We welcome you to share your thoughts in the “Leave a Rely” dialog box below.
+If you are needing prayer go to our Prayer Request page.

 Be Intentional, Be Persistent When You Pray